fallen-icarus/cardano-loans/README.md

     UTxO outputs can be created in the transaction.
     - All loan inputs (both negotiation and active) must come from the same loan address.
     - No invalid loans (i.e., those with an `ActiveDatum` but no beacons) are allowed as inputs.
-    - The number of valid Offer UTxO inputs must equal the number of valid Ask UTxO inputs.
     - All valid offers among the inputs must not be expired.
 The loan's start time is the `invalid-before` bound of the transaction.
 If any offers have an expiration, the `invalid-hereafter` bound is also required to prove they are still valid.